(Last updated on 24 February 2021)

-If you have taken a COVID-19 test and received a positive test result, you are recommended to inform your course coordinator or other teacher.
+You are also recommended to inform your course coordinator or other teacher.
 This is so that the University can assess what measures may be necessary and be made aware of potential clusters in your group.
-Region Västerbotten will perform contact tracing, and in doing so they might contact your course coordinator to get help with contacting people you have been in close contact with, such as teachers or fellow students.
+Region Västerbotten will perform contact tracing, and in doing so they might contact your course coordinator to get help with contacting people who you have been in close contact with, such as teachers or fellow students.

 When you have informed the University, your personal data will not be shared with others than to those necessary for completing contact tracing – unless you explicitly give your consent.
 Come to an agreement with your course coordinator if you want to contact your fellow students yourself or let your course coordinator inform those who need to be informed.

-If you are sharing accommodation with someone with confirmed COVID-19, you are recommended to conduct your studies from home and avoid contact with others for the next 7 days.
+If you share accommodation with someone with confirmed COVID-19, you are recommended to conduct your studies from home and avoid contact with others for the next 7 days.
 When it comes to mandatory course components that can only be conducted in person on campus, you are urged to contact the department/course coordinating teacher or equivalent to discuss if an alternative solution is possible.
 If no alternative examination format is possible, you can attend the next session offered.

 If you have a sick child, you may be eligible for care of a sick child allowance (vab) from the Swedish Social Insurance Agency.